Aatikah-Sheikh/Red-Object-Detection/README.md

 -**Email not sending:**

-    *Confirm you set up an App Password and allowed less secure apps.
+    -Confirm you set up an App Password and allowed less secure apps.
-    *In simulation settings make sure 'Single SImulation Output' is unticked.
+    -In simulation settings make sure 'Single SImulation Output' is unticked.

  -**Simulation errors:** Check if all MATLAB toolboxes are installed.